cpbonnell/augmentd/README.md

 The goal of this start up is to produce a musical social media platform that connects fans with the songs from musicians they lust after, and to connect musicians with the dollars they lust after from fans.

-The CEO hasn't really figured out exactly how everything will be accomplished yet, but you will get requests for work from the front end developer, Alejandro, and the data scientist, Franchesca, to supply whatever software they need.
-The company also has an overpaid and pretentious jazz consultant, Jean Pierre, who often sets the requirements and definitions for various projects.
+The CEO hasn't really figured out exactly how everything will be accomplished yet, but you will get requests for work from the front end developer, **Alejandro**, and the data scientist, **Franchesca**, to supply whatever software they need.
+The company also has an overpaid and pretentious jazz consultant, **Jean Pierre**, who often sets the requirements and definitions for various projects.